lbernail/demo/README.md

 - terraform/backends/backends.tf
 - terraform/frontends/frontends.tf

-In these files, you need to update the bucket key for the terraform conguration:
+In these files, you need to update the bucket key for the terraform configuration:
 ```hcl
 terraform {
     backend "s3" {